seankelliher/us-senate-directory/README.md

 ## Reflection

 My goal was to build a directory so users can easily view members of the US Senate.
 I included filters so users can narrow their view by state, gender, party, or when Senators are up for re-election.
-I also included a search feature so users can search for a Senator by first, last, or full name.
+I also included a search bar so users can search for a Senator by first, last, or full name.
 Since some Senators have less formal and more formal names, I also built the search to try to accommodate these variables.
 For example, people can search for Bob or Robert Casey; Dick or Richard Durbin.

 A big challenge was ensuring the filters work without error.
 The other was accommodating smaller viewports, especially mobile phones, where there is a lot of information to display and not much space.